 Caringorms National Park will adopt their new Local Development Plan in 2027.
-They are currently gathering evidence and carrying out stakeholder engagement, more information on which can be accessed below.
+They are currently gathering evidence and carrying out stakeholder engagement, including an interactive map to collect opinions of the area.
+More information on this can be accessed below.
 Local Place Plans, which will inform the Local Development Plan, can also be submitted by community groups until May 2024.

 North Ayrshire’s new Local Development Plan will be adopted in 2026, and are in the early engagement stage of its preparation.
 You can take part in several engagement surveys and sign up for updates through the council’s LDP3 engagement hub.
 Local Place Plans can also be submitted by community groups until June 2024, which will then inform the area’s Local Development Plan.

 Highland Council are planning on adopting their new Local Development Plan in 2027.
 Early engagement consultations will be on the Council’s consultation page.
 A formal invitation for community groups to submit Local Place Plans was also issued in June 2023, and plans must be submitted by 28th June 2024 to be inform the Local Development Plan.

 Aberdeenshire Council are planning on adopting their new Local Development Plan in 2027, and have launched an engagement hub with early surveys and information.
 Local community groups can also submit Local Place Plans to inform the Local Development plan until late 2024.